restic/restic/README.md

 Contact
 =======

-If you discover a bug or find something surprising, please feel free to [open a github issue](https://github.com/restic/restic/issues/new).
+If you discover a bug, find something surprising or if you would like to discuss or ask something, please [open a github issue](https://github.com/restic/restic/issues/new).
 If you would like to chat about restic, there is also the IRC channel #restic on irc.freenode.net.
-Or just write me an email :)

 **Important**: If you discover something that you believe to be a possible critical security problem, please do *not* open a GitHub issue but send an email directly to